-10. Section 4(6) addresses the interests of the easement holder and others in improvements located on the dominant estate and in the physical condition or use of the dominant estate.
-For instance, if the proposed relocation requires the construction of a new entry point or driveway on the dominant estate and the new entry point or driveway would be materially more expensive to maintain, materially more difficult to use, materially less safe than an existing entry point or driveway already located on the dominant estate, or in any other way would materially disrupt the use of the dominant estate, the proposed relocation could not proceed.
+- 10. Section 4(6) addresses the interests of the easement holder in the "physical condition, use, or value of the dominant estate or improvements on the dominant estate."
+For instance, if the proposed relocation requires the construction of a new entry point or driveway on the dominant estate, and if the new entry point or driveway would be materially more expensive to maintain, materially more difficult to use, materially less safe than an existing entry point or driveway already located on the dominant estate, or would materially disrupt the use and enjoyment of the dominant estate in any other way, the proposed relocation could not proceed.
 Likewise, if a proposed relocation would materially impair, for example, woods, wildlife habitat, or watersheds on the dominant estate, the proposed relocation could not proceed.
-If a proposed relocation would have no material effect on improvements or the physical condition or use of the dominant estate, Section 4(6) would not be implicated.

-11. Section 4(7) addresses the interests of a security-interest holder having an interest in either the servient or dominant estate, a lessee of record having a lessee's interest under a lease in the dominant estate, or the real-property interest of record of any other person in the servient estate or dominant estate.
-If a security-interest holder of record having an interest in either the servient estate or dominant estate can show that the value of its collateral will be materially impaired by the relocation of an easement, the proposed relocation could not proceed.
-Similarly, if a lessee of record having a real-property interest in the dominant estate can show that this interest would be materially impaired by the relocation, the proposed relocation could not proceed.
-Section 10 of the act addresses other issues that may be related to the interests of a security-interest holder of record, namely the effect of an easement relocation on a default clause, due-on-sale clause, or other transfer-restriction clause.
+If a proposed relocation would have no material effect on the physical condition, use, or value of the dominant estate or improvements on the dominant estate, Section 4(6) would not be implicated. - 11.
+Section 4(7) addresses the interests of a security-interest holder of record having an interest in either the servient or dominant estate, a lessee of record having a lessee's interest under a lease in the dominant estate, or the recorded real-property interest of any other person in the servient estate or dominant estate.
+If a security-interest holder of record having an interest in either the servient estate or dominant estate can show that the value of its collateral will be materially impaired by the proposed relocation of an easement, the relocation could not proceed.
+Similarly, if a lessee of record having a real-property interest in the dominant estate can show that this interest would be materially impaired by the proposed relocation, the relocation could not proceed.

-The reference in Section 4(7) to "a real-property interest of record of any other person in the servient estate or dominant estate" is intended to encompass persons such as the holder of another easement that burdens the servient estate or dominant estate or the owner of an interest in a common-interest community.
-Thus, if a proposed relocation of an easement providing vehicular ingress and egress across a servient estate would result in the material impairment of an irrigation easement that also burdened the servient estate by reducing the volume of water that could be conveyed through the irrigation easement, the holder of the irrigation easement could assert its rights under Section 4(7) and block the proposed relocation.
-Additionally, if a proposed relocation of an easement encroaches on an existing, recorded easement (other than a public-utility easement or conservation easement) and would result in a change in the priority of the recorded easement due to the operation of Section 10(a)(5) that impaired a real-property interest of the easement holder, the affected easement holder could, in principle, assert its rights under Section 4(7) and block the proposed relocation as a material impairment of the recorded easement.
+The reference in Section 4(7) to "a recorded real-property interest of any other person in the servient estate or dominant estate" is intended to encompass persons such as the holder of another easement that burdens the servient estate or dominant estate, the owner of an interest in a common-interest community, or the owner of a mineral interest in the servient or dominant estate.
+For example, if a proposed relocation of an easement providing vehicular ingress and egress across a servient estate would result in the material impairment of an irrigation or drainage easement that also burdened the servient estate by reducing the volume of water that could be conveyed through that easement, the holder of the irrigation or drainage easement could assert its rights under Section 4(7) and block the proposed relocation.
+Similarly, if a proposed relocation of a typical access easement would encroach on a well site or other oil and gas facility constructed and operated pursuant to a recorded mineral interest affecting the servient or dominant estate, the proposed relocation could not proceed.
+Additionally, if a proposed relocation of an easement encroaches on an existing, recorded easement (other than a public-utility easement or conservation easement) and, notwithstanding the limitation found in Section 10(a)(5), would result in a change in the priority of the recorded easement that impaired the real-property interest of the affected easement holder, that person could, in principle, assert Section 4(7) and block the proposed relocation as a material impairment of the recorded easement.